 SHW635.
-PROGRESSIVE WORKING HUNTER.
-The purpose of the Progressive working hunter is the next step in the progression from the Level I working hunter to the more advanced level of competition with the seasoned horse.
+Progressive WORKING HUNTER.
+The purpose of the Progressive working hunter is the next step in the progression from the Level 1 working hunter to the more advanced level of competition with the seasoned horse.
 This class should be judged according to the purpose of its intent.

-SHW635.1 Eligibility: Horses of all ages that have not earned IO points in AQHA-approved working hunter classes excluding Level I working hunter points.
+SHW635.1 Eligibility: Horses of all ages that have not earned 10 points in AQHA-approved working hunter classes excluding Level 1 working hunter points.
 A horse is eligible to compete only one time in the Progressive working hunter class at the AQHA World Show.

-SHW635.2 Fence heights shall be two feet nine inches (85 cm).
+SHW635.2 Fence heights shall be 2' 9" (84 cm).

 SHW636.
 WORKING HUNTER.
 The working hunter is a representative of the type of horse used in the hunt field.
 He should possess manners, jumping ability, style, pace and quality.
 The working hunter must be able to demonstrate his ability to furnish the rider with a smooth comfortable and safe ride.
 The same rules apply in junior working hunter as apply in senior or all-ages working hunter classes, except the minimum height of obstacles.